-1. Committee on Academic Freedom and Responsibility a.
-Committee Composition and
+- 1. Committee on Academic Freedom and Responsibility - a.
+Committee Composition and Selection

-Selection

-The Committee on Academic Freedom and Responsibility is a standing committee of the University Senate whose members may serve as members of panels for proceedings for the dismissal of a tenured faculty member.
-The Committee is composed of fifteen tenured faculty members of the rank of full professor, or library faculty with the rank of librarian or senior librarian, including two members elected by each school of the University plus the Chair.
-Committee members need not be members of the University Senate.
-The Executive Committee of the University Senate selects a Chair of the Committee.
+The Committee on Academic Freedom and Responsibility is a standing committee of the Faculty Senate whose members may serve as members of panels for proceedings for the dismissal of a tenured faculty member.
+The Committee is composed of twelve tenured faculty members of the rank of full professor, including two members elected by each school of the University.
+Committee members need not be members of the Faculty Senate.
+The Executive Committee of the Faculty Senate selects a chairman of the Committee.